bevy-inspector-egui v0.15.0-pre.0 Announcement and Migration Guide

 egui_reflect_inspector

-This module has no knowledge of bevy and provides general purpose methods for displaying arbitrary &mut dyn Reflect
+This module has no knowledge of bevy and provides general purpose methods for displaying arbitrary &mut dyn Reflect or &dyn Reflect (that’s right, we support readonly UI now).

 Most of the time however you can just use either the

-module for an simple WorldInspectorPlugin
+quick module for an simple WorldInspectorPlugin/ResourceInspectorPlugin/StateInspectorPlugin plugins, or the

-module for functions like ui_for_resource
+bevy_inspector module for functions like ui_for_resource, ui_for_entity, etc.

 use bevy_reflect::{Reflect, TypeRegistry};